-• A R T + ENVIRONMENT > COMMUNITY > WOMXN Kerry Lemon is a multi-disciplinary artist and certified B Corporation, whose...
+• ARTIST AS RESEARCHER Kerry Lemon is a multi-disciplinary artist and certified B Corporation, whose ecological practice includes sculpture, performance, film,...

 Photo credit - Josh Mowll